jelockro/python-quant-trading/README.md

 # QuantTrading
 ## A machine-learning python implementation of quantitative trading models
+This app implements Flask for its server, sqlite3 for its database, and uses webpack and react.

 In order to Run, change directories to QuantTrading:
 ```